FawziSandikly/task-tracker-api/README.md

 ## Database

-Tasks are stored in SQLite at `./task_tracker.db`.
-The database is created automatically on first run.
+Tasks are stored locally in SQLite at `./task_tracker.db`.
+This is the application persistence layer for the learning project; it is not configured as a production database.
+Tests use isolated in-memory SQLite databases.

 ### Schema
 ```sql